MiraculixxT/MGame-Club/README.md

 # MGame Club

 MGame Club is a Discord Game Bot, where you can play various classic or new games directly in Discord!
 We focus on a modern an user friendly design to push fun to it limits!
 You only need one single command, to start/ request a game.
-Game inputs only use buttons, dropdowns or modals to avoid much typing.\
+Game inputs only use buttons, dropdowns or modals to avoid much typing.

 ## GAMES

 - Tic-Tac-Toe (2-Player - Bot AI)
-- Connect-4 (2-Player - Cosmetics included - Bot AI)
+- Connect-4 (2-Player - Bot AI - Cosmetics included)
 - Chess (2-Player - Cosmetics coming soon)

 ## FUNCTIONS